 - Examine a prosthodontic practice in terms of factors that influence value and drive revenue.

-- Assess the value and impact of marketing and outreach strategies.
+- Assess the value and impact of various outreach strategies.

 - Navigate risks and follow best practices for sound business operations.